srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/14-Manage access with RBAC.md

     ![image](../images/lab14-image8.png)

-1. **Refresh** the Role assignments page and ensure you are now listed as a Virtual machine contributor.
+1. **Refresh** the Role assignments page and ensure you are now listed as a Virtual machine contributor (you need to scroll down).

      ![image](../images/lab14-image9.png)